Optimal work extraction from quantum batteries based on the expected utility hypothesis: Optimal work extraction

 \subsection{Exponential utility function}

-We focus on the following exponential utility function defined such that the absolute risk aversion, Eq. (\ref{eq.
-RA}), is constant
+We focus on the following exponential utility function defined such that the absolute risk aversion, Eq.~\eqref{eq.
+RA}, is constant

 for $r\neq 0$, and $u(w)=w$ for $r=0$, which is a strictly increasing function.
 The agent is risk averse for $r>0$, risk neutral for $r=0$ and risk loving for $r<0$, and the absolute risk aversion of Eq.~\eqref{eq.
-RA} is constant and it is $r_A(x)=r$.
+RA} is constant and it is $r_A(w)=r$.
 For a linear $u(w)$, i.e., $r=0$, we get the ergotropy and $U_u=U_E$.
-In order to calculate the maximum in Eq.~\eqref{eq.utilitymax} over the unitary operators we note that, in general, for any $r$ the stationary points are incoherent unitary operators expressed as
+In order to calculate the maximum in Eq.~\eqref{eq.utilitymax} over all the unitary operators we note that: \begin{theorem} In general, for any $r$ the stationary points are incoherent unitary operators expressed as

-where $\pi_k$ is a permutation.
-Thus, we have $d!$ non-trivial stationary points since the phases $\phi_k$ play a trivial role, i.e., do not appear in the expectation value of the utility function.
-To prove that the stationary points are of the form of Eq.~\eqref{eq.uinco}, we start by considering
+where $\pi_k$ is a permutation. \end{theorem} Thus, we have $d!$ non-trivial stationary points since the phases $\phi_k$ play a trivial role, i.e., do not appear in the expectation value of the utility function.